Charge with confidence from the comfort of your home with our intuitive EV charging solutions.

 To attain your desired charging speed, it may be necessary to upgrade your electrical supply.
 But before you do, it's important to understand what your vehicle is capable of.

-We always say that the EV is the ultimate deciding factor in charging speeds due to the vehicle's conversion capacity.
-As the power from the grid is AC and an EV’s battery charges with DC, the current must be converted.
-If an EV’s AC/DC converter only allows for conversion at 11 kW an hour, then even with 22 kW output, the EV will take twice as long to charge.
+The ultimate deciding factor of charging speed is credited to an EV's conversion capacity.
+As the power from the grid is AC and an EV's battery charges with DC, the current must be converted.
+If an EV’s AC/DC converter only allows for conversion at 11 kW, then with 22 kW output, the charging speed will remain the same as the 11 kW output.

-For a Tesla Model 3, a 3-Phase, an 11 kW charging station is best suited due converter's capacity (11 kW) and the size of the vehicle's battery.
-With it's 6.6 kW on-board charger and comparatively smaller battery, a Nissan Leaf driver would be better off choosing for a 1-Phase, 32A charging station.
-It's important to have an overview of these details—both for your home and your EV—if you're considering investing in EV charging for your residence.
+As seen above, for a Tesla Model 3, a 3-Phase, an 11 kW charging station is best suited due converter's capacity (11 kW) and the size of the vehicle's battery.
+With it's 6.6 kW on-board charger and comparatively smaller battery, a Nissan Leaf driver would be better off choosing for a 1-Phase, 32A charging station (7.4 kW).

 The short answer is yes: residential charging stations should work with all types of electric passenger vehicles.

 However, there are a few variables.
-Whether a particular EV is compatible with a specific home charging station depends on the vehicle’s socket, the type of connector of the charging cable (CHAdeMO or CCS2), and whether the charging station’s cable is fixed or not.
+Whether a particular EV is compatible with a specific home charger depends on the vehicle’s socket, the type of connector of the charging cable (CHAdeMO or CCS2), and whether the charging station’s cable is fixed or not.